 For the newcomer

-Find ARC-SG and other role player contact details under heading 6.
-Grower guidelines by the South African Barley Breeding Institute and others are listed under heading 7.
+- Find ARC-SG and other role player contact details under the role players heading.
+Grower guidelines by the South African Barley Breeding Institute and others are listed under the “Role players” heading.

 National strategy and government contact